VictorJGB/ai-menu-extractor/README.md

 ## About The Project

-An Gemini AI PDP/TEXT menu extractor made with python.
+This project its an Gemini AI PDP/TEXT menu extractor made with python.
+Your goal its to automate the extraction and organization of product data from PDF and text files.
+It processes raw inputs, structures the information, and generates a standardized Excel (.xlsx) spreadsheet containing product name, reference, category, pricing, and other key attributes.
+This way we can streamline catalog creation and data migration workflows by providing an efficient, reproducible, and extensible data-processing pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>